rotationalio/rotational.io/content/en/blog/2024-09-13-improving-llms-with-human-feedback.md

 ## Train impactful models

-Training models that users actually want to use requires an infrastructure for capturing honest user feedback.
-Setting up these feedback mechanisms requires a bit of engineering work but the result is the ability to train generative models that can be validated and improved by both developers and end users.
+Training models that users *actually want to use* requires an infrastructure for capturing honest user feedback.
+Setting up these feedback mechanisms requires a bit of engineering work, but the result is the ability to train generative models that can be validated and improved by both developers and end users.